tarwn/lessthandot-hugo/blogs/content/posts/2009-07-21-could-not-allocate-new-page-for-database.md

 ---
-title: Dealing with the could not allocate new page for database 'TEMPDB’.
+title: Dealing with the could not allocate new page for database 'TEMPDB'.
 There are no more pages available in filegroup DEFAULT error message
 author: SQLDenis
 type: post
 date: 2009-07-21T18:01:51+00:00